Yogibaer75/Check_MK-Things/check plugins 2.2/redfish/readme.md

 - 2.2.50 - voltage sensor without names are ignored
 - 2.2.51 - small naming modification for HW/SW inventory table
 - 2.2.52 - firmware inventory for all vendors that use the path UpdateService/FirmwareInventory - all service names made the same as 2.3 version
+- 2.2.53 - standby Firmware is shown as ok
+- 2.2.54 - fixed crash if no fans or temperatures exists in the thermal section